 Thus, the hull speed is proportional to the cube root of the paddler’s applied power.
 Now for our C-2, which has two paddlers each capable of exerting paddling power P, the relationship between paddling power and speed can be written as

-since there are two paddlers and thus twice the power.
+since there are two paddlers, and thus twice the power in the hull.
 Solving for the speed V,

 Since the two hulls are the same length L, we see that our tandem will be faster than the solo by a factor of , or 1.26, e.g. about 26%.
 So to a first approximation, if a C-1 cruises at 6 mph, then a tandem could cruise at 7.5 mph, all other factors being equal.
-So to address our initial question, the C-2 does not cruise at double the speed of the C-1, despite having twice the power plant.
+This addresses our initial question: the C-2 does not cruise at double the speed of the C-1 despite having twice the power plant.
 Tell me something I don’t already know?

 Now this approximation neglects the effect of the greater weight of the C-2 due to the second paddler.
 Since the C-2 will weigh about twice the C-1 (racing hulls are light, hence the weight is dominated by the paddlers), it will sink deeper in the water.
 This increases the aforementioned wetted area of the hull, which should slow the C-2 a bit and make the C-1 and C-2 a bit closer in cruising speed.
 We’ll deduce the impact of paddler weight as we consider our next question: If I lose weight, will I go faster?

 Paddling a canoe can be thought of as moving a hole through the water.
 This hole is created as a result of water displaced by the hull.
 The total weight of the paddler(s), plus the weight of the canoe and gear, equals the weight of the water displaced by a loaded hull – this is Archimedes Principle (“Eureka!”) assuming, of course, that you’re afloat.
 If the weight of the paddler(s) increases, the amount of water displaced increases.